nataliamateo/nataliamateo/README.md

 Hello!
 My name is **Natalia Mateo** and I´m Frontend Developer :computer:.

-I build with Htmkl5, Css3, Sass, Git, npm, Javascript and React.
+I build with Html5, Css3, Sass, Git, npm, Javascript and React.

-Actually I continue my training with personal proyects, kata in codewars, online courses and webinars.
+Actually I continue my training with personal proyects, katas in codewars, online courses and webinars.
 Currently I am searching a job oportunity that will make learn more!

 :soon: In the future I would like learn Angular!